-- Urge Congress to double funding for CDC’s Total Worker Health Program®, which is administered by the National Institute for Occupational Safety and Health (NIOSH).
+- Urge Congress to double funding for CDC’s Total Worker Health Program®, administered by the National Institute for Occupational Safety and Health (NIOSH).

 - Support implementation of the research, practice, policy, and capacity-building recommendations contained in NIOSH’s National Occupational Research Agenda: National Total Worker Health Agenda (2016 – 2026).